secretstartups/handbook/content/handbook/legal/ethics-compliance-program/learning-content-accessibility-guidelines.md

 - Content is edited to address grammar and spelling errors;
 - Headings follow a logical order (using heading levels 1–6) to create a scannable and structured outline for sighted and screen reader users;
 - Headings clearly communicate what users can expect in the section that proceeds; and
 - Calls to action are clear and unambiguous.
-For example, “Discover more about pipelines“ instead of “Read more.“
+For example, “Discover more about pipelines“ instead of “Read more“.

 Written material is in plain language if your audience can: